-Replacement services: The cost of services you’d have done yourself if you weren’t injured.
-These might include lawn care, housekeeping, childcare, snow removal, and more.
+Replacement services: This represents the cost of services you’d have done yourself if you weren’t injured.
+These include tasks around the home, such as lawn care, housekeeping, childcare, snow removal, and more.

 Transportation costs: You can request reimbursement for mileage and parking when traveling back and forth to medical appointments, or the cost of taxi rides.

 Ask your employer for a written statement of lost wages.
-If you are self-employed you can use profit and loss statements, copies of communications with clients reflecting your reduction in earning capacity, and documentation showing your typical income prior to the accident.
+If you are self-employed, you can use profit and loss statements, copies of communications with clients reflecting your reduced earning capacity, and documentation showing your typical income prior to the accident.

 - Emotional distress